 An unpaid invoice report is a great place to start – but they’ll need to look much deeper to get to the bottom of your high days sales outstanding.
 Visibility is crucial; your team needs to know which customers are late to pay, whether there’s any correlation with your company’s sales patterns, and whether you’re doing anything internally to hold up the process.
 If you don’t already have a reporting process in place, consider investing more heavily in a system that’ll let you create a more accurate cash flow forecast.

 Step 7: Consider Automation for Effortless Accounts Receivable Management

 At the end of the day, managing your receivables is a time-consuming process.
 Anything you can do to make it easier can have a positive impact on your cash flow.

 AR automation is one way that you can speed things up.
 Instead of having an employee create invoices, confirm each company’s billing information, and print and send your paperwork, you can let an automated system handle everything for you by processing documents through RPA-powered workflows.

-Let IntelliChief Help You Reduce Your DSO & Improve Your Accounts Receivable Performance
+Let IntelliChief Help You Reduce Your DSO and Improve Your Accounts Receivable Performance

 Ready to improve your approach to Accounts Receivable management?
 IntelliChief can help.
 Our business process optimization team can help you automate your most time-consuming workflows.
 We’ll recommend ways for you to reduce your DSO, increase your cash flow, and process your receivables with less effort from your team.